 The problem is that European Digital Competence Framework for Citizens is not yet in universal use by citizens, employers and employees alike – there is insufficient awareness and use of the tool, even though it has been included since summer 2015 onwards in, for example, the Europass CV online tool for jobseekers to self-evaluate their digital competence and describe and include it in their Curriculum Vitae.
 It remains similarly underused by employers in elaborating and offering training programmes to employees to increase their competences based on the framework (reference).
 European Digital Competence Framework for Citizens is being implemented in several Member States, but in a limited scope.
 For example, it is applied in special sectors (e.g. teaching profession), by single ministries or within limited projects.
-DigiComp is not yet the universal tool used by neither by all nor majority of employers or citizens in EU.
+DigComp is not yet the universal tool used by neither by all nor majority of employers or citizens in EU.

-Campaigns for awareness raising to illustrate the need of each person to increase her/his digital capacities to stay competitive in today’s increasingly digital economy and society.
+Regular and consistent campaigns need to be done for awareness raising to illustrate the need of each person to increase her/his digital capacities to stay competitive in today’s increasingly digital economy and society.

 Level of governance: all levels (EU, Member states, local level).

 Mapping of level of digital skills based on the instruments and components within Digital competence framework.
 Mapping on the existing training and educational programs and their alignment with the framework.
 Awareness raising campaigns.